Travel to Charleston and meet us at the Ansonborough Inn,

 the only tea grown in America.
 Here, we'll enjoy a tour of the working tea

 factory, visit the tasting room and enjoy a trolley tour of the fields.
+Your leaders will provide a picnic lunch on the grounds after your exploration.

 Then we'll cycle to Irvin House Vineyard and